GIC-backed Bukalapak jumps 25% in debut after Indonesia's biggest IPO

 Bukalapak's gross merchandise value, the total amount of goods sold on its marketplace, can reach US$12 billion next year from an estimated US$9 billion this year, which makes its US$6 billion IPO valuation attractive compared with regional peers, he added.

-Friday's debut gain pushes Bukalapak's valuation to 109 trillion rupiah (S$10.25 billion), according to Bloomberg data, putting it on par with state toll rote Jasa Marga and telecom provider Axiata.
+Yesterday's debut gain pushes Bukalapak's valuation to 109 trillion rupiah (S$10.25 billion), according to Bloomberg data, putting it on a par with state toll route operator Jasa Marga and telecom provider Axiata.